 Ms. Boynton frequently represents clients before the Federal Trade Commission (FTC), state attorneys general, and other government agencies and bodies.
 Ms. Boynton has also represented clients in high stakes litigation matters in state and federal courts.
 In 2021, Ms. Boynton was recognized by Law360 as a Rising Star, Privacy and named to the prestigious Data Privacy 40 under 40 by Global Data Review.

-In addition, Ms. Boynton donates a substantial amount of time to pro bono work.
-Some matters she has taken on include representing inmates suffering from mental illness in a class action lawsuit against the Bureau of Prisons, representing individuals in immigration proceedings and advising non-profit organizations on data privacy and cybersecurity matters.
+Ms. Boynton maintains an active pro bono practice.
+She has represented inmates suffering from mental illness in a class action lawsuit against the Bureau of Prisons as well as individuals in immigration proceedings, and has advised nonprofit organizations on data privacy and cybersecurity matters.

-Prior to joining the firm, Ms. Boynton clerked in Alexandria, Virginia for United States District Judge Liam O’Grady.
+Prior to joining the firm, Ms. Boynton clerked for United States District Judge Liam O’Grady in Alexandria, Virginia.

 - A significant social media company in matters before the FTC, state attorneys general, and international regulatory bodies on issues related to privacy and security, including in connection with COPPA investigation